|

 Ripped Off? - If so, tell us your story.

-Here is an example that highlights the extreme unfairness (downright ripoff) of the current ACC fees attached to Motorcycle registration/licensing.
 In about April this year (2010) the registration of my bike was up for renewal, so I relicensed it for 12 months.

 The fee for a 750 is now about $517, and the ACC portion of that is about $470, roughly.